Sob sister: Thaw murder trial

-Harry Thaw was accused of murdering Stanford White for having had sex with Evelyn Nesbit before she married Thaw.
+The Thaw murder trial was the first use of the label "sob sister".
+Harry Thaw was accused of murdering prominent architect Stanford White for having had sex with – and allegedly raping – the teenage model and chorus girl Evelyn Nesbit a few years before she married Thaw.
 The four women reporters covering the Thaw trial were Winifred Black, Dorothy Dix, Nixola Greeley-Smith, and Ada Patterson.

 The women reporters in the courtroom were conspicuous, as no other women were permitted in the courtroom except the accused's wife, mother, sister, and two family friends.
 Patterson engaged with the issue of women reporters covering the trial by arguing for the value of women as potential jurors in the article "Women Juries in Future Foreseen as Real Necessity", writing "The judgement of women writers is the nearest present day approach to that actuality of the future, the women's jury".